mayngo-net/mayngo-net.github.io/writers-compass.markdown

 I start with listening to what you need.

 We will then talk through any current challenges you have and set some goals.
 I will then devise a strategy.
 The strategy determines the work ahead, while also, hopefully, leaving some room for magic, for the unexpected.
 In our coaching, I want to hold space for the little transformations that can occur, as you start to move towards what you want to express as a writer.
-I hope that in our time together you will see that you can write, and that through guidance and support, can go on this journey.
+I hope that in our time together you will see that you can write, and can continue on this writing journey long after you've finished your time with me.

 The basic framework would look like this:

-### Starter Plan
+### Monthly plan

--	A total of 4 x calls (including kick-off call and evaluation call)
+-	Calls or emails
 -	A personalised writing plan
 -	Customised writing assignments

-A 60 minute kick-off call where we find out what is and isn’t working for you in your writing and the current project you want to work on during our time together.
-In addition to learning more about your writing goals, I’ll find out more about your overall life and where/how writing can fit into it.
-We will come up with an objective or goal you want to achieve in this month.

-Then I’ll come back with a writing plan that works within your current lifestyle.
-This includes two check-in calls of one hour (or if you prefer, emails only) as well as customised assignments to move you towards your goal.

-At the end we’ll have a call to evaluate how far you’ve come and if you have achieved any of the objectives we set out in the first call.

-We can then continue on with a new set of goals, or end it there.

-This is a basic plan that we can do over a month or longer if you wish – we will decide this in the kick-off call.
+The exact configuration for the month will be determined together during the intake session.

-### Cost: 250 euros
+### Cost: 250 euros per month

-This Starter plan can vary and be flexible - want less or more?
-Just email me.
 Any questions at all, please feel free to ask.